KingSora/OverlayScrollbars/README.md

 ## Options

-Due to clarity i can't provide all informations here.
+Due to clarity I can't provide all informations here.
 Take the table below only as a overview of all options.
 [Please read the much more detailed documentation](https://kingsora.github.io/OverlayScrollbars/#!documentation).